steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 IOMMU configuration -- systems with 256 CPU threads
 ---------------------------------------------------

-For systems that have 256 logical CPU cores or more, setting the input-output memory management unit (IOMMU) configuration to “disabled” can limit the number of available logical cores to 255.
-The reason is that the Linux® kernel disables X2APIC in this case and falls back to Advanced Programmable Interrupt Controller (APIC), which can only enumerate a maximum of 255 (logical) cores.
+For systems that have 256 logical CPU cores or more, setting the input-output memory management unit (IOMMU) configuration to ``disabled`` can limit the number of available logical cores to 255.
+The reason is that the Linux kernel disables X2APIC in this case and falls back to Advanced Programmable Interrupt Controller (APIC), which can only enumerate a maximum of 255 (logical) cores.

-If SMT is enabled by setting “CCD/Core/Thread Enablement > SMT Control” to “enable”, the following steps can be applied to the system to enable all (logical) cores of the system:
+If SMT is enabled by setting ``CCD/Core/Thread Enablement > SMT Control`` to ``enable``, the following steps can be applied to the system to enable all (logical) cores of the system:

-* In the server BIOS, set IOMMU to “Enabled”.
+* In the server BIOS, set IOMMU to ``Enabled``.

-* When configuring the GRUB boot loader, add the following arguments for the Linux kernel: amd_iommu=on iommu=pt
+* When configuring the GRUB boot loader, add the following arguments for the Linux kernel: ``amd_iommu=on iommu=pt``

 * Update GRUB